Jacorb90/Prestige-Tree/docs/!general-info.md

 and must be treated differently.
 For example, you have to use `new Decimal(x)` to create a Decimal value instead of a plain number, and perform operations on them by calling functions. e.g, instead of `x = x + y`, use `x = x.add(y)`.

+Almost all values can be either a constant value, or a dynamic value.
+Dynamic values are defined by putting a function that returns what the value should be at any given time.

+All display text can be basic HTML instead (But you can't use most Vue features there).

 ## Table of Contents: